shayko18/CarND-Vehicle-Detection/writeup_report.md

 ![alt text][image1]

 Next for each image we extracted the features we want.
 I used the spatial features, the histogram features and the most important is the HOG features.
 The function that was used for it was extract_features(...)
 (Line 95-166).
 This function was talked about in class.
 To get the HOG features it calls get_hog_features(...)
 (Line 39-64) which will simply call the hog function.
+Later we will show the number of features of each kind.

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.
 I also tested some configurations with the SVC to see what are the result I get.
 When I added also the spatial features and the histogram features the SVC estimator improved from about 95% to 98%.
 Of course it will require more computation but I decided to stay with it for now.

 Here is an example using the `YCrCb` color space and HOG parameters fron the Y-channel of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`.

 The first three examples are for car images and the last three are for non car images:

 ![alt text][image2]
 ![alt text][image3]